groupdocs-search/GroupDocs.Search-Products/content/search/java/boolean/txt.en.md

 ############################# More Formats ########################
 more_formats:
     enable: true
-    title: "Sign documents in other formats"
+    title: "Search popular document formats"
     exclude: "TXT"
-    description: "Over 60 formats can be signed using our Java API.
-Apply various signatures to any page or position within the document."
+    description: "GroupDocs.Search supports over 70 file formats, enabling you to customize search rules and use indexing to optimize performance."
     items:
         # format loop 1
         - name: "Search in DOCX"